FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-11-27 Operational Systems (Gísli).md

     - Basically, they just get like block 1, block 2, block 3 etc. which are mapped and spread out across the whole memory.
 - **Protection**:
     - Process A cannot access Process B’s physical memory pages (or segments).
-    - A user process cannot access kernel memory.
+    - A user process cannot access [Kernel](../Terminology/Systems%20&%20Plaforms/Kernel.md) memory.
     - “*Segfault*” (*segmentation fault*): Occurs when a process tries to access an address that *has no mapping to a physical address*.

 ## I/O and Interrupt Management